aWIPS Profiles

 Step 3

-From the Profile Name drop-down list, choose the aWIPS profile name that you want to assign to a device.
+From the Profile Name drop-down list, select the aWIPS profile name that you want to assign to a device.

 Step 4

-In the left pane, you can either search for a site by entering its name in the Find Hierarchy field, or expand Global to choose a site.
+In the left pane, you can search for a site by entering its name in the Find Hierarchy field.
+Alternatively, you can expand Global to select a site.

 You can also search for a network device by entering its name in the Search Table field.

-The Network Devices table shows the Device Name, IP Address, Software Version, Reachability, and Forensic Capture of the device and lists the network devices in the following sections:
+The Network Devices table shows the Device Name, IP Address, Software Version, Reachability, and Forensic Capture of the device and lists the network devices in these sections:

 • Reachable & Supported: Shows the list of reachable and supported network devices with software version 17.4, and reachability status with a green check mark.